 Description: The monoclonal mouse IgG2b, kappa is useful as an isotype control immunoglobulin.

-Applications Reported: This mouse IgG2b isotype control has been reported for use in immunocytochemistry, immunohistochemistry, and flow cytometric analysis.
+Applications Reported: APC Mouse IgG2b Iso Cntrl has been reported for use in flow cytometric analysis.

 Filtration: 0.2 µm post-manufacturing filtered.